 2.)
 BE KIND - When requesting, if you're told no or "we don't have it", please don't take out frustrations on the DJ.
 They are told what they can and can't play and if a new song is being requested, they haven't been given the thumbs up yet from management or they don't have the song yet.
 Thank them and move on.
 The years of local dj's playing whatever they want to play is pretty much over with the takeover of corporation radio.
 If you live in an area where your station is locally owned or independent, you are lucky!

 3.)
-Please DO NOT contact program directors unless you know them personally or have been given permission from the artist or their management.
+Please DO NOT contact program directors directly unless you know them personally or have been given permission from the artist or their management.
 Program directors and general managers should ONLY be contacted by the artist or an official representative of that artist.
 They only set aside a few hours a day to discuss new music with official representatives (A&R people, promotions, management, etc).
-If they are on the phone with a fan, this ties up their time that they could be using to speak with the people they should be talking to.
-Once you get on a PD or GM's bad side, that can definitely affect the outcome of what you are trying to do.
+If they are on the phone with an overzealous fan, this ties up their time that they could be using to speak with the people they should be talking to.
+Once you get on a PD or GM's bad side, that can definitely negatively affect the outcome of what you are trying to do.

 4.)
 Only use designated listener and request avenues such as posted request phone lines, email addresses, Twitter or Facebook pages, etc. These are there for YOU, the listener, to make your voice heard.
 Use them, but don't OVERUSE them or OVERSATURATE the station with requests for the same song/artist all day long.
 You don't want to make the station tired of the song before they even get it.
 Request the song regularly, but don't over saturate the station with requests, especially by the same people over and over.
 They do catch on and trust me, they will let you know if you're overdoing it.
 That has the opposite effect of what you are trying to achieve.
 (Hint, they also have technology to see how many times a day the same phone number calls, how many emails come from the same IP address, etc. It doesn't matter if you have 40 email accounts and use them all to request, if they're tied to the same IP address, they can tell it's you. - just something to be wary of.)
 One more thing, put your focus into your particular area and local stations.
 Most stations are only interested in their local listening base, not those listening online or those that used to be listeners who no longer actually listen to their station but still request airplay just to help their artist.
 Most of the time, those requests are gonna be looked right over so focus on your area and recruit others in your area to help.
-Do NOT be overzealous while trying to be helpful.
+Do NOT go over the top while trying to be helpful.
 Do it the right way and consider how it makes your artist look.
 I deal with several radio stations and their PD's and DJ's and this is personal feedback directly from them.
 You don't want to piss them off before they even have a chance to get to know you or the artist you're requesting.

 5.)
 If a station does play it, either from your request, or you happen to hear it being played, SAY THANK YOU and TAKE NOTE OF THE STATION and let the artist or their management know where you heard it so they can thank them and fans can also let them know they appreciate it by promoting that station on social media.
 Always be sure to give back if a station plays your request or adds your song to it's rotation.
 Thank you goes a long way.
 Pay it forward.